-Claim: Cups and burger wrappers at In-N-Out Burger are marked with Bible citations.
+Claim: Cups and burger wrappers used by the In-N-Out Burger chain are printed with references to Bible verses.

 Example:[Collected on the Internet, 2002]

 I have heard that In-N-Out Burger is owned by a Christian sect - this rumor is fueled by the printing on the bottom of In-N-Out Burger soda cups which appear to be Bible passage citations such as John 3:16.